OpenMDAO/RevHack2020/solution_approaches/OpenVSP_OpenMDAO/problem_dicussion.md

 The geometry file is read in during setup.
 Notice that this component will use finite difference to calculate its partial derivatives.
 OpenVSP does not provide analytic derivatives and does not support complex inputs, so fd is the only option.
-VSP runs pretty quickly, and the component only has three inputs, so the derivative computation won't be a bottlneck.
+VSP runs pretty quickly, and the component only has three inputs, so the derivative computation won't be a bottleneck.
 Also, the rest of OpenAerostruct will continue to use analytic derivatives.

 Next is the `compute` method: